Universal Studios Hollywood

 Universal Studios Hollywood information

-One of the world’s oldest continuously operating movie studios, Universal presents an entertaining mix of fairly tame – and sometimes dated – thrills, live-action shows and a tram ride.
+One of the world’s oldest continuously operating movie studios, Universal presents an entertaining mix of fairly tame – and sometimes dated – thrill rides, live-action shows and a tram tour.
 It is a working studio, but the chances of seeing any action, let alone a star, are slim to none.

 Try to budget a full day, especially in summer.
-To beat the crowds, get there before the gates open or invest in the Front of Line Pass ($139) or the deluxe guided VIP Experience ($349).
+To beat the crowds, get there before the gates open or invest in the Front of Line Pass (from $199) or the deluxe guided VIP Experience (from $359).
 Some rides have minimum height requirements.
 Buying online tickets usually yields discounts and coupons.

-The most popular thrill ride is Jurassic Park , a gentle float through a prehistoric jungle with a rather ‘raptor-ous’ ending.
-Revenge of the Mummy is a short, but thrilling, indoor roller-coaster romp through ‘Imhotep’s Tomb’, that at one point has you going backwards and hits speeds of up to 45mph.
+Elsewhere in the park, the Jurassic Park ride is a gentle float through a prehistoric jungle with a rather ‘raptor-ous’ ending.
+Revenge of the Mummy is a short, but thrilling, indoor roller-coaster romp through ‘Imhotep’s Tomb,’ that at one point has you going backwards and hits speeds of up to 45mph.
 A ride based on The Simpsons sends guests rocketing along with the Simpson family to experience a side of Springfield previously unexplored.
-You can also get a flight-simulated thrill on the new 3D Transformers ride.
+You can also get a flight-simulated thrill on the new Transformers 3D ride.
 Another 3D ride certain to get the kids smiling is the delightful Despicable Me Minion Mayhem .

 Snack food and drinks, including beer and margaritas, are available throughout the park, although you’ll have more choices at the adjacent Universal CityWalk, a promenade of restaurants, shops, bars and entertainment venues.
 Be sure to get your hand stamped for re-entry.
-Parking costs $10 to $16.
+General parking costs $10 to $18.
 Opening hours vary by season.